-In order to consider the potential cumulative environmental effects of the project, the EIS should identify other past, present, or reasonably foreseeable future projects carried out in the study area.
-The emphasis in this section should be on "reasonably foreseeable" projects (e.g., projects that have been approved or that are currently advancing through the regulatory approvals process).
-Ongoing discussion with federal authorities is recommended in preparing a list of other projects and activities that should be addressed.
-At a minimum, effort should be made to identify other projects planned by local and regional governments as well as provincial and federal agencies.
+In order to consider the potential cumulative environmental effects of the project, the EIS shall identify other past, present, or reasonably foreseeable future projects carried out in the study area.
+The emphasis in this section shall be on "reasonably foreseeable" projects (e.g., projects that have been approved or that are currently advancing through the regulatory approvals process).
+Ongoing discussion with federal authorities is recommended in preparing a list of other projects and activities that shall be addressed.
+At a minimum, effort shall be made to identify other projects planned by local and regional governments as well as provincial and federal agencies.

-The projects should not be limited to other public transit/transportation infrastructure projects.
-All projects must be considered, especially those that may add cumulative effects on water quality, vegetation, wildlife habitat, air quality, and noise, as these environmental factors often experience the most impact from multiple projects/cumulative effects and should be a focus of a cumulative effects analysis.
+The projects shall not be limited to other public transit/transportation infrastructure projects.
+All projects must be considered, especially those that may add cumulative effects on water quality, wetlands and wetland functions (information needs to meet the Federal Policy on Wetland Conservation), vegetation, wildlife habitat, air quality, and noise, as these environmental factors often experience the most impact from multiple projects/cumulative effects and shall be a focus of a cumulative effects analysis.
 Generally speaking, the information available to assess the environmental effects from other projects can be expected to be more conceptual and less detailed as those effects become more remote in distance and time to the project, or where information about another project or activity is not available.
 The consideration of cumulative environmental effects may, therefore, be at a more general level of detail than that considered in the assessment of the direct project-environment interactions.